eternalai-org/truly-open-ai/README.md

 # Eternal AI (EAI)

-AI agents are here, but their future is controlled by a few centralized companies.
-The intersection of crypto and AI has led to various projects solving decentralized AI agents, but these efforts remain fragmented.

-What is needed is a decentralized operating system that integrates these disparate components into a cohesive whole, enabling AI researchers to experiment with wild onchain agent ideas and developers to build decentralized AI agents easily.
+We live in the age of human-agent symbiosis, but the future of AI agents is controlled by a few centralized companies.
+What is needed is a decentralized environment for AI agents that is trustless, censorship-resistant, and permissionlessly accessible to anyone.

 ## The Decentralized Operating System for AI Agents